David Blanasi: Musical career

 He first came to public attention as one of a number of traditional Aboriginal didgeridoo players and songmen recorded in 1961-62 by a US linguistic researcher La Mont West.
 These recordings were released commercially in 1963 on an LP record Arnhem Land Popular Classics.
+The album was added to the National Film and Sound Archive's Sounds of Australia in 2020, "for sparking wider interest in the instrument family known as the didgeridoo".